[Fukushima] Take a trip back in time. On a nice day, head to Fukushima Minkaen!

 There are many other points of interest besides the building!

-There are other things to see at Minkaen besides the buildings.
+There are other things to see at the folk village besides the buildings.

-For example, there is a garden attached to the house.
-It is well maintained, and you can imagine that people in the past would have enjoyed these flowers on the veranda.
+For example, the gardens attached to the houses.
+They are well-maintained, and you can imagine that people in the past might have sat on these verandas and admired these flowers.

-Also, on the left of the photo below is a "house god."
-It is a shrine to the guardian deity of the house and was placed in one corner of the house.
+Also, the object on the left in the photo below is a "house god," a shrine to the guardian deity of a house, which was originally placed in a corner of the property.
+The object

-On the right is an ornament that can be seen in several places within the park, but it was originally hung at the entrance to the mountain to give thanks to the mountain god and pray for safe work in the mountains.
+on the right is a decoration that can be seen in several places within the park, but it was originally hung at the entrance to the mountain to express gratitude to the mountain god and to pray for safety during work in the mountain.
 You

-such as clear files and memo pads, which are sold at the entrance.
+Clear files and notepads like these are sold at the entrance.

 Don't miss out on seasonal events and special events!

-The park is decorated according to the seasons, and also hosts events such as rice planting, Tanabata festival, and moon viewing.
+Within the park, decorations are set up according to the seasons, and events such as rice planting, Tanabata (Star Festival), and moon viewing are held.

-There are also events such as weaving and ancient martial arts demonstrations, sweets provided according to the event, tea ceremonies, straw crafts, and traditional games, so it is recommended to check the event schedule on the website before heading out.
+In addition, there are events such as weaving demonstrations and ancient martial arts demonstrations, sweets service and tea ceremonies according to the event, and straw craft and traditional games experiences, so it is recommended to check the event schedule on the website before you go.

 Fukushima Minkaen is a place that can be enjoyed by people of all ages and genders, whether you're interested in history, children looking for a unique experience, or just wanting to take a pleasant stroll.
 Why not add it to your list of places to visit on your next trip to Fukushima?